-Home pH test kits
+Home pH Test Kits

 In alkaline soils, home pH kits have questionable value.
-Inexpensive kits do not calibrate closely enough on alkaline soils to be meaningful and small changes in techniques, such as how much water and the pH of the water used in the sample, can change results.
+Inexpensive kits cannot be calibrated accurately enough to be meaningful when used on alkaline soils.
+Small changes in techniques, such as how much water is used and the pH of the water used in the sample, can change results.
 Most home soil test kits are designed for acid soils.